Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## The Scope of the solution

-No city or college live feeds

-Prerecorded video demonstration car (object) detection and a sever demonstration end user usage and product viability.
+The scope of the Perfect Parking solution is limited to the use of prerecorded video demonstrations to showcase the car detection capabilities of the application.
+Due to time and budget constraints, live feeds from cities or colleges were not included in the scope of the project.
+Instead, prerecorded videos were used to demonstrate the application\'s ability to detect available parking spaces.
+The solution also includes a server demonstration to showcase the end-user usage of the application and its overall viability as a product.
+By focusing on these key aspects of the application, the scope of the solution is narrowed, allowing for a more focused and efficient development process.

 ## Report Structure

 The following is the report structure for the Perfect Parking Thesis.
-The report starts with a cover page, followed by an Acknowledgments section where the author expresses gratitude to those who contributed to the project.
+The report has four chapets, lit review, analaysisi, design and colulusions gratitude to those who contributed to the project.
 The report also includes an Abstract, which provides a brief overview of the project\'s purpose, scope, methods, and findings.
 A table of contents and a table of figures are generated automatically, providing a quick and easy way for readers to navigate through the report.

 # Literature Review